llamadigital/ansible-dev/README.markdown

-## My Ansible PLaybooks for Dev
+## My Ansible Playbooks for Dev

-Install ansible and virtualbox.
-Clone this is to a tasks directory then configure the project.
+1. Install ansible and virtualbox.
+2. Clone this is to a tasks directory then configure the project.
-Then run vagrant up ...
+3. Then run vagrant up ...

+This is not the best practice dir structure as recommended by ansible, but it is all I need for my dev boxes at the moment.

 ## Example Vagrantfile